mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 ```
 rm main.cpp
 ```

-**Exercise**
-7. On the terminal, create a directory with a file inside, then remove that directory
+On the terminal, create a directory with a file inside, then remove that directory

 HA!
 Your command resulted in an error